How to take part in GP collective action in England

 What practices need to do

-1. Send the template letter below to your local ICB, indicating you will stop agreeing to voluntary secondary uses data sharing agreements (DSAs) from May 2026
+1. Send the template letter to your local ICB, indicating you will stop agreeing to voluntary secondary uses data sharing agreements (DSAs) from May 2026

 2. Refer any new DSA requests to BMA via [email protected]